kpwhri/HCSRNCensusDemogDec/readme.md

 * Where does your census key live?;
 %include "\\path\to\census_key.txt";
 ```
-* The workplan program has a clearly marked edit section near the top of the program.
+1. The workplan program has a clearly marked edit section near the top of the program.
 Please complete the edits as directed by comments
-* Review the log for ERRORS or WARNINGS.
+1. Review the log for ERRORS or WARNINGS.
 If there are problems, please send a full log to the workgroup leads (contact info at top of workplan), after first making sure the log is redacted of PHI and any site-specific information that your site does not want released.
 You can refer to the review pdf in the local_only folder for a quick summary of the datasets being returned.
-* If changes are needed in your VDW tables, please make these changes and re-run the QA package.
-Please reach out to the VDW PRO workgroup leads if you have questions about the data.
-Once you have completed your final QA run and reviewed contents of the ‘share’ folder for PHI, move on to the data transfer.
+1. Append the 2020 Decennial Census Data to your existing Decennial Data.

 Directions to transfer data:
 * Zip files in the ‘share’ folder into one compressed file named:  vdw_census_demog_dec_yyyymmdd_&_siteabbr..zip.